templatesell/polite/readme.txt

 == Credits ==

-Polite is free WordPress theme by, Template Sell.
+Urbane is free WordPress theme by, Template Sell.
-Polite is distributed under the terms of the GNU GPL v2 or later.
+Urbane is distributed under the terms of the GNU GPL v2 or later.

 * Based on Underscores https://underscores.me/, (C) 2012-2017 Automattic, Inc., [GPLv2 or later](https://www.gnu.org/licenses/gpl-2.0.html)